SMAPIv3 - Feedback & Bug reports

 Are there better mechanisms these days to handle such things as read/write errors and re-allocation to good blocks if bad blocks are detected on a running system?

-Andrew Top contributor 💪 last edited by
+Andrew Top contributor 💪

 @tjkreidl In days gone by drives used to have a bad sector list printed on the case (SMD/MFM/RLL).
 It would also be stored on the drive for quick reference.
 When you formatted the drive the software would use the bad sector list and then add to it during formatting tests.
 These sectors were "allocated" in the filesystem so they would not be used for normal storage.
 DOS and unix support a hidden bad block list for this.